Polar actions on complex hyperbolic spaces: New examples of polar actions

 The rest of the paper will be devoted to the proof of the classification result stated in Theorems~A and~B. In order to justify the content of the following sections, we will give here a sketch of the proof of Theorem~A, and leave the details for the following sections.

 Assume that $H$ is a closed subgroup of $SU(1,n)$ that acts polarly on $\C H^n$.
-Any subgroup of $SU(1,n)$ is contained in a maximal proper subgroup $L$ of $SU(1,n)$.
-We will see that each maximal subgroup of $SU(1,n)$ either leaves a totally geodesic proper subspace of $\C H^n$ invariant or it is a parabolic subgroup.
-In the first case, $L$ leaves invariant a lower dimensional complex hyperbolic space $\C H^k$, $k\in\{0,\dots,n-1\}$, or a real hyperbolic space $\R H^n$.
+We will see that $H$ leaves a totally geodesic proper subspace of $\C H^n$ invariant or it is contained in a maximal parabolic subgroup of $G$.
+In the first case, $H$ leaves invariant a lower dimensional complex hyperbolic space $\C H^k$, $k\in\{0,\dots,n-1\}$, or a real hyperbolic space $\R H^n$.
 The first possibility is tackled in Subsection~\ref{subsec:CHnInvariant}, and it follows from this part of the paper that, roughly, the action of $H$ splits, up to orbit equivalence, as the product of a polar action on the totally geodesic $\C H^k$, and a polar action with a fixed point on its normal space.
 Hence, the problem is reduced to the classification of polar actions on lower dimensional complex hyperbolic spaces, which will allow us to use an induction argument.
-The second possibility is addressed in Subsection~\ref{subsec:RHnInvariant} where we show that the action of $H$ is orbit equivalent to the action of $SO(1,n)$, which is a cohomogeneity one action whose orbits are tubes around a totally geodesic $\R H^n$.
-If the group $L$ is parabolic, then its Lie algebra is of the form $\g{l}=\g{k}_0\oplus\g{a}\oplus\g{g}_\alpha\oplus\g{g}_{2\alpha}$, for some root space decomposition of $\g{su}(1,n)$ (see~\S\ref{subsec:CHn}).
+The second possibility is addressed in Subsection~\ref{subsec:RHnInvariant} where we show that the action of $H$ is orbit equivalent to the action of the connected component of the identity of $SO(1,n)$, which is a cohomogeneity one action whose orbits are tubes around a totally geodesic $\R H^n$.
+Finally, assume that $H$ is contained in a maximal parabolic subgroup.
+The Lie algebra of a maximal parabolic subgroup is of the form $\g{l}=\g{k}_0\oplus\g{a}\oplus\g{g}_\alpha\oplus\g{g}_{2\alpha}$, for some root space decomposition of $\g{su}(1,n)$ (see~\S\ref{subsec:CHn}).
 We show in Section~\ref{sec:parabolic} that the Lie algebra of $H$ (up to orbit equivalence) must be of the form $\g{q}\oplus\g{b}\oplus\g{w}\oplus\g{g}_{2\alpha}$, with $\g{q}\subset\g{k}_0$, $\g{b}\subset\g{a}$, and $\g{w}\subset\g{g}_\alpha$, or of the form $\g{q}\oplus\g{a}$, with $\g{q}\subset\g{k}_0$.
 A bit more work leads us to the examples described in Theorem~\ref{th:with_a_general}.
 Combining the different cases, we will conclude in Section~\ref{sec:proof} the proofs of Theorems~A and~B.